Holistic Approach to Designing Medical Spaces

 Patient feedback from our general practice project at Greens Medical Group was:

 “Greens has lovely doctors in an even lovelier space.
 The atmosphere inspires a real sense of calm and tranquility which is truly understated in most practices.
 The accessible seating, natural woods and greenery aesthetics really make a doctor’s visit a pleasant experience.”

-To find out more about the project, you can read the case study on our website.
+To find out more about the project, you can click here to read the case study on our website.